neam/docker-stack/README.md

 Installation
 ------------

-Global installation:
+Clone and symlink to /usr/local/bin/:

     git clone https://github.com/neam/docker-stack ~/.docker-stack
-    ln -s ~/.docker-stack/cli/docker-stack /usr/local/cli/docker-stack
+    ln -s ~/.docker-stack/cli/docker-stack /usr/local/bin/docker-stack

-Verify your installation:
+Verify your installation by starting the default hello world stack:

+    docker-stack start

+Visit the following url in your browser:

-    docker-stack info
+    docker-stack url

-For a local installation, add docker-stack as an extension or submodule to your project and add the local `docker-stack/cli/` directory to PATH.

-The cli searches for a docker-stack installation in the following directories in relation to the current working directory:

-    ./.docker-stack/
-    ~/.docker-stack/
-    bower_components/docker-stack/
-    node_modules/docker-stack/
-    vendor/neam/docker-stack/
+You should see "Hello world!
+My hostname is ______________".

+Hint: On OSX, you can open the url directly from a terminal session:

+    open $(docker-stack url)

 Stacks
 ------